Covariance

 The answer is positive: that tells us the x and y values tend to rise together.

 That is all it says.
 Not how strongly linked they are.
 Not how fast they rise or fall.
-Just that they tend to rise and fall together.
+Just if they tend to rise or fall together.

 A negative result would say that x rises as y falls (and vice versa).